vickyf/disc2/README.md

 ```
 setup
 ```
-This will create the appropriate user files, compile the code and add the directory to the path.
+This will create the appropriate user files, and add the directory to the path.

 **!Make sure you add the whole disc2 directory to your MATLAB path**